Mark 14 torpedo: Supply and production

 By January 1938, unfilled torpedo orders at Newport amounted to $29,000,000.
 A forecast that did not include war estimated Newport would have a backlog of 2425 torpedoes by 1 July 1942.
 More production was needed.
 The simplest route was to reopen the Alexandria Torpedo Station, but New England congressmen objected to reopening Alexandria; they wanted production concentrated in New England.
 The Navy side-stepped the opposition by including the Alexandria funds as part of the Naval Gun Factory's 1939 budget.
 The Naval Torpedo Station at Keyport, Washington, was also expanded.

-"Although torpedo production was still low – 3 a day – when the national emergency was proclaimed in September 1939, an investment of almost $7,000,000 assured early improvement."
+"Although torpedo production was still low—3 a day—when the national emergency was proclaimed in September 1939, an investment of almost $7,000,000 assured early improvement."
 By the fall of 1941, Alexandria had been reopened.
 The required production rate for torpedoes was raised to 50 per day.
 Both Newport and Alexandria went to 3 shifts operating 7 days per week, but their combined torpedo production was 23 torpedoes per day.
 The Navy contracted with the American Can Company to produce torpedoes.

 The short supply of Mark 14 torpedoes was compounded by a 10 December 1941 Japanese air raid on Cavite Navy Yard in the Philippines.
 The attack destroyed 233 Mark 14 torpedoes.

 After the U.S. entered the war, the contract with American Can was expanded and Pontiac Motor Company, International Harvester, E. W. Bliss Company, and Precision Manufacturing Co. were retained as contractors.
 In May 1942, Westinghouse Electric Corporation was asked to build an electric torpedo (which became the Mark 18 torpedo).

 Only 2,000 submarine torpedoes were built by all three Navy factories (Newport, Alexandria, and Keyport) during 1942.
 This exacerbated torpedo shortages; the Pacific Fleet Submarine Force had fired 1,442 torpedoes since war began.
-"Until the spring of 1945, supply was a problem" for the Mark 14 torpedo.
+In the words of BuOrd's own account of WWII, "Until the spring of 1945, supply was a problem" for the Mark 14 torpedo.

 The torpedo shortage at the start of the war also meant that commanders did not want to waste torpedoes on testing.